 Fellows

-If you’re looking to contribute to the success of other NSHSS alum, our Fellows program might be a great way to stay involved with us while giving back.
-NSHSS Fellows dedicate themselves to connecting our alumni members with resources and opportunities to further our alum’s academic and career aspirations.
+If you’re looking to contribute to the success of other NSHSS alumni, our Fellows program might be a great way to stay involved with us while giving back.
+NSHSS Fellows dedicate themselves to connecting our alumni members with resources and opportunities to further our alumni’s academic and career aspirations.

 If you're an NSHSS member who has graduated with an undergraduate degree or has two years of work experience in your chosen field, you're eligible to become a Fellow.
 Thanks for joining us!

-Applications are open year-round, but reviewed on a rolling basis twice per year:
+Applications are open year-round and reviewed on a rolling basis.

 Group of people posing for a picture